matveydoroshenko/matveydoroshenko/README.md

 - 👋 Hi, I’m @matveydoroshenko
-- 👀 I’m interested in participating in interesting projects
+- 👀 I’m interested in participating in curious projects
 - 🌱 I’m learning Python, especially aiogram, ML and selenium
 - 📫 How to reach me: @matveydoroshenko - telegram